dboyev/dbms1/README.md

 screen.

 ## **Further Testing**
+* The website was tested on [web.dev](https://web.dev/).
+Please see [Lighthouse Report](assets/testing/lighthouse_report.pdf) for details.
-* The Website was tested on Google Chrome and Safari browsers.
+* The website was tested on Google Chrome and Safari browsers.
 * The website was viewed on a variety of devices such as Desktop, iPhone7 Plus, iPhone X & iPhone 11 Pro Plus.
 * Friends and family were asked to check out the web site to point out anything they might not like.